emotionLoop/jsCode/Readme.md

 jsCode allows you to generate and share your own JavaScript coding guidelines.

+# This is no longer maintained.
+The code is kept here for historical reasons. **

+Please refer to https://github.com/rwaldron/idiomatic.js and http://eslint.org/ for good guides.

+--

 ## Pre-requisites
 You need node.js, redis, and mongo.